 For more information please call (907) 861-7645.

-Due to the Library's closure to the public we are unable to offer in-person Strong Women at this time.
-However, we recently set up a virtual Strong Women accessible through the app ZOOM.
+While the Library is reopening to the public on May 21st we are unable to have meetings in the building.
+Due to this we will continue offering Strong Women virtually through ZOOM.
 You will need to download the ZOOM app or go to the webpage at https://zoom.us/ in order to participate.
 It will ask you for a meeting ID: 125-086-783.
 Please join us from 10 to 11 Tuesday and Thursday mornings.

 The Strong Women Program meets every Tuesday and Thursday morning from 10 to 11am.
 The program is a National Fitness Program for women with a goal of lifting women to better health.
 Please join us as we improve our balance and core strength!